IS THE CORRECT PRONUNCIATION WITH A HARD ‘G’ LIKE GHIF OR A SOFT ‘G’ LIKE JIF?

 On many sites and blogs regarding the GIF pronunciation, people admit they don’t have any idea why he would choose the soft ‘g’ (usually declaring his choice illogical).
 But he was–whether consciously or intuitively–following the pronunciation rules of the language.
 See, his choice is arguably more logical than using a hard ‘g’.

-Since the dictionary considers both GIF pronunciations valid, there isn’t really any point to the so-called GIF pronunciation feud, except in fun.
+Therefore, since the dictionary considers both GIF pronunciations valid, there isn’t really any point to the so-called GIF pronunciation feud, except in fun.

 Even as a language gal, I don’t find any benefit in correcting someone else’s pronunciation, even with the atrocities mentioned in our article: 20 Cringeworthy Pronunciation Fails.
 (Unless you are my child, niece, or nephew.
 In those cases, correct you, I will.)